openskies-sh/aircraftregistry-broker/documents/registration-brokerage-specification.md

 There are many ways to address this problem.
 Let us begin with non-technical solutions:

-1. Hold a monthly or quarterly meeting between the CAAs
+1. Build a list of registries and their endpoints and API and maintain it as a organizational responsibility e.g. by ICAO, JARUS or other relevant national authorities.
 2. Develop a portal to share the latest in updates and between different entities.
 Allow the CAAs to engage and announce and clarify changes

-While these methods are useful and can work, we acknowledge that most of the CAAs will outsource the actual registry work to their IT vendors or external third parties who might not be interested or motivated to engage.
+While these methods are useful and can work, it is not scalable.
+In addition, in a federated registry model the registry endpoint is decentralized and discovery of registries is a issue.
 A software solution to this problem is to build a bridge between the individual registries and the clients / interested parties querying it.
 Conceptually, it would look like the following:

 <img src="https://i.imgur.com/7225wmh.jpg" height="500">